-PolicyfortheUseofPhotographsandVideosSFBC&TS occasionally photographs and records video of college programs and student activitiesof college programs and student activitiesfor promotional and educational activities.
-The videos and photographs will be used for marketing,
+SFBC&TS occasionally photographs and records video of college programs and student activities for promotional and educational activities.
+The videos and photographs will be used for marketing, fundraising, and educational publications and materials.

 Office Guidelines

 Students may only use office copiers, telephones, and fax machines in an emergency at the approval of a staff member.
 Routine usage is not permitted.